Naturalclar/issue-action/README.md

 # Issue Action

-Github action for automatically adding label or setting assignee when a new Issue is opened.
+Github action for automatically adding label or setting assignee when a new Issue or PR is opened.

 ## Usage